 When to Get Help From a Mental Health Professional

-Seeking out counselling to talk through your challenges, worries, and stressors can be very beneficial for supporting your emotional well-being, improving your quality of life, and building resilience.
-Counselling can be in an individual, couple, family, or group format depending on what type of style you feel best meets your needs at this point in time.
+Seeking out counseling to talk through your challenges, worries, and stressors can be very beneficial for supporting your emotional well-being, improving your quality of life, and building resilience.
+Counseling can be in an individual, couple, family, or group format depending on what type of style you feel best meets your needs at this point in time.
 Some people may explore multiple approaches at once as well.

 Meaning Therapy